junxit/us-congress-bills-117/derived/amendments.md

 ### 21 U.S.C. § 360j

-> Section 305(e) of the Pediatric Medical Device Safety and Improvement Act (Public Law 110–85) is amended by striking “2018 through 2022” and inserting “2023 through 2027”.
+> Section 305(e) of the Pediatric Medical Device Safety and Improvement Act of 2007 (Public Law 110–85) is amended by striking “2018 through 2022” and inserting “2023 through 2027”.

 | | |
 |---|---|